 Our novel approach is to augment the parameter vector to include the latent process at the observation times, but \emph{not} at the intermediate times between observation time instants.
 Given observations $y$, latent values $x^o$ at observation instants and parameters $\theta$, a Gibbs sampler is used to update $\theta$ conditional on $(x^o,y)$, and $x^o$ conditional on $(\theta,y)$.
 Both steps require estimating likelihoods of the form $p(x^o_{t+1}|x^o_t,\theta)$ for which we obtain unbiased estimators via importance sampling.
 Consequently, our approach can be cast within the pseudo-marginal framework and we further use correlation to improve computational efficiency.
 Crucially, we avoid the need for resampling, thus preserving induced positive correlation between likelihood estimates.
 Furthermore, each iteration of our proposed scheme admits steps that are embarrassingly parallel.
 We refer to the resulting sampler as \emph{augmented CPMMH (aCPMMH)}.
 It should be noted that aCPMMH requires careful initialisation of $x^o$ and subsequently, a suitable proposal mechanism.
 We provide practical advice for initialisation and tuning of proposals for a wide class of SDEs.
-Special cases of aCPMMH are also considered, and result in a connection with the reparameterisation of \cite{GoliWilk08}.
+Special cases of aCPMMH are also considered, {and a byproduct of our approach is an inferential framework that encompasses both the pseudo-marginal strategy and Gibbs samplers described in the second paragraph of this section.} In particular, we make clear the connection between aCPMMH and the Gibbs sampler (with reparameterisation) described in \cite{GoliWilk08}.
 We apply aCPMMH in three examples of increasing complexity and compare against state-of-the-art CPMMH and PMMH schemes.
 We find that the proposed approach offers an increase in overall efficiency of over an order of magnitude in several settings.

 The remainder of this paper is organised as follows.
 Background information on the inference problem, PMMH and CPMMH approaches is provided in Section~\ref{sec:inf}.
 Our novel contribution is described in Section~\ref{sec:apmmh} and we explore connections between our proposed approach and existing samplers that use data augmentation in Section~\ref{sec:existing}.
 Applications are given in Section~\ref{sec:app}, and conclusions are provided in Section~\ref{sec:disc}, alongside directions for future research.